Kiptoo462/Delani-Studio/README.md

 ## BDD
  + The 'What we do'  icons when clicked should toggle between the respective description of each icon.
  + When you hover the 'portfolio' a white box appears with then name of the project inside.
  + The user should received a thank  you message  for contacting "we have received your message.
-Thank you f reaching out to us. ".
+Thank you for reaching out to us. ".
 ## Technologies Used
   *  HTML
   *  CSS